garfix/nli-go/doc/manual/system-developer/anaphora-resolution.md

 Any entity that is part of the result set of a question is added to the queue.
 This allows a user to refer to a previous response.

+If the entity had been part of the queue before, it would be removed from the queue before being added again at the front.
+Each entity can be in the queue only once.

 ## Handling anaphora

 Anaphora is handled in the quant solver.
 A quant has a range, such as "blue block" and a quantifier like "the".